-The start time for the bidding process is at 10.00 a.m CET on auction day and the deadline for the submission of competitive bids falls one hour later at 11.00 a.m CET.
-The actual time is given by the system to guarantee equal opportunities for all bidders.
+The start time for the bidding process is at 10.00 a.m.
+CET on auction day and the deadline for the submission of competitive bids falls one hour later at 11.00 a.m.
+CET.
+The actual time is given by ADAS to guarantee equal opportunities for all bidders.
 Only those bids that have been submitted electronically before the deadline are accepted.

-- The bids must be submitted in denominations of €1 million or a multiple thereof in round numbers containing the price at which the issuer is prepared to accept the nominal amount. - Multiple bids are allowed.
+- The bids must be submitted in denominations of €1 million or a multiple thereof in round numbers containing the price or yield at which the issuer is prepared to accept the nominal amount. - Multiple bids are allowed.
 Bids may be modified and submitted prior to the deadline as often as desired. - The minimum total volume a bank is obliged to bid per auction date corresponds to the issue size announced by the issuer divided by the number of auction participants.
-The maximum volume a bank is allowed to bid for each bond to be auctioned amounts to 100% of the announced total issue size in case of an announced issue size of Euro 1 billion or above the upper limit for bids is 30 % of the announced total issue size. - Bids are subject to a real-time plausibility check to avoid erroneous bids and to guarantee the above-mentioned bidding limits.
+The maximum volume a bank is allowed to bid for each bond/bill to be auctioned amounts to 100% of the announced issue size. - Bids are subject to a real-time plausibility check to avoid erroneous bids and to guarantee the above-mentioned bidding limits.

-vi.
+vii.
 Allotment of Competitive Bids

 The bids submitted are ranked in descending order, according to price.
-The allotment of bonds is carried out based on the corresponding prices bid.
-Bids at the lowest price accepted (the cut-off price) may be subject to pro rata curtailments to provide for a precise representation of the scheduled competitive issue size.
+The allotment of bonds/bills is carried out based on the corresponding prices/yields bid.
+Bids at the lowest price accepted (the cut-off price/yield) may be subject to pro rata curtailments to provide for a precise representation of the scheduled competitive issue size.
 On the basis of the actual set of bids, all figures are calculated by the electronic system ADAS on a permanent basis.